 To say it bluntly: If a web design company provides a WordPress Theme , they will not only bypass the design process, but also the coding of the design.
 Thus, the web development will no longer include the costs for design, and coding — the costliest parts of web development.
 Actually, the design and coding make for about 95% of all costs.

 The web design agency will drop its costs down to 95% by using an existing WordPress Theme rather than creating their own.
-And even if they choose one of those Themes that cost money, the $40 to $80 license costs for a so-called Commercial WordPress Theme is nothing compared to what they would pay a designer and coder if they had to do it from scratch.
+And even if they choose one of those Themes that cost money, the $19 to $79 license costs for a so-called commercial WordPress Theme is nothing compared to what they would pay a designer and coder if they had to do it from scratch.
 Commercial Themes costs usually are about $19 to 39$, some more expensive Themes cost around $69, and most expensive ones are about $79.

 In the past few years I came across many web development agencies which have been offering only templated WordPress Themes.